thefreshvince/starter/readme.md

 $fonts | 0: (font-family: Cutive Mono, font-style: normal, font-weight: normal) | A map of all fonts accessible via index __Media Queries__ | |
 $mq | desktop: 1200px, tablet-port: 959px, mobile-land: 767px, mobile-port: 479px | A map of all media queries used throughout the sass.
 Add/Edit new MQs here to allow propagation throughout.
+__Aspect Ratios__ | |
+$ratios | 100: 100%, 50: 50%, 30: 30%, widescreen: 56.25% | Sets the allowable ratio classes for content that needs fixed ratio regardless of screen res.
 __Layout sizes__ | |
 $container-width | 1200px | The base container width.
 $layout | 100, 66.666666, 50, 33.333333, 25, 20 | The different layout sizes used via the '.block--x' classes.